RMIT-SEPT/majorproject-9-mon-15-30-4/docs/README.md

         - Note: Password must be at least 5 characters or more
         - Note: Phone number should be between 8-10 characters.
     - Submit, to successfully create their account!
- - Your employee can now log in!
+ - You should now be redirected to your dashboard.
  ---

  ---